NeoxData/DAND/README.md

 # DAND
 In this repository you will find some projects done for the Udacity's data analyst courses.
 For the 'html' file, you need to "save as" to view it in your browser.
-For'.ypnb" file, you will need the Jupyter software.
+For'.ipynb" file, you will need the Jupyter software.

 The projects are:
 1. Analysis of A/B testing